Is Dating Hard for People with ADHD? Let’s Get Real

 • Ask questions and reflect back what your partner says to show you’re engaged.

-When I started dating someone new, I realized I was constantly late because of time blindness.
-After owning up to it and setting alarms to leave earlier, my partner appreciated the effort, and it helped build trust.
+When I started dating someone new, I realized I was constantly late because of my time blindness.
+After I admitted this and set alarms to leave earlier, my partner appreciated the effort, which helped build trust.

 Pro Tip